iomete/iom-docs/docs/reference/sql-quick-start/ms-sql-server-datasource.md

 - **Format:** `com.microsoft.sqlserver.jdbc.spark`
 - **Driver:** `com.microsoft.sqlserver.jdbc.SQLServerDriver`

-These parameters are crucial for the connection configuration.

-By following these steps, you can easily add and configure a custom MS SQL driver in IOMETE, enabling you to connect and interact with your MS SQL databases efficiently.
+By following these steps, you can easily add and configure a custom Microsoft SQL Server driver in IOMETE, enabling you to connect and interact with your Microsoft SQL Server databases efficiently.